-Please visit our website at: www.boe.ca.gov/info/email.html to email your request.
-Email encryption allows us to provide a safe and secure way of transmitting confidential information electronically.
-Instructions for registering and receiving encrypted emails is posted to our website.
-You may also send your request in a letter to: Audit and Information Section, MIC:44, State Board of Equalization, P.O.
+Please visit the CDTFA website at: www.cdtfa.ca.gov/email to email your request.
+You may also send your request in a letter to: Audit and Information Section, MIC:44, California Department of Tax and Fee Administration, P.O.
 Box 942879, Sacramento, CA 94279-0044.